 Please complete the fields below:

-Medullobastoma is the most common malignant brain tumour of childhood.
-Although 70 per cent of patients can be cured, the aggressive treatments leave many survivors with significant mental and physical disabilities.
-Professor Pilkington is developing a new approach to the treatment of medulloblastoma that could impact on both survival rates and quality of survival for young patients.
+Medulloblastoma is the most common malignant brain tumour of childhood.
+Although 70% of patients can be cured, the aggressive treatments leave many survivors with significant mental and physical disabilities.
+Professor Pilkington is developing a new approach to the treating of childhood medulloblastoma that could impact on both survival rates and quality of survival for young patients.

 The genetics of familial leukaemia

 University of Portsmouth

 Neuroblastoma is the second most common solid tumour in childhood, affecting just under 100 children a year in ...

 My daughter Bethan was diagnosed with primary (localised) Ewing’s sarcoma in her left humerus in 2012.
 I like ...